leclauss/tsgenerator/README.md

 **Windows:**

-1. Build with Visual Studio the target TSGeneratorTest.
+1. Build with Visual Studio the target tsgeneratorTest.

 2. Open the git bash, navigate into the build directory and run the following command.
  ```bash